 Can the Apple Watch play music?

 Yes.
 All models of the Apple Watch can play music, but to what extent depends on which model you opt for.
-If you choose the Series 3, you can stream on demand from Apple Music, though older generations will see you either tethered to your phone or needing to transfer a playlist over through the Watch smartphone app.
+If you choose the Series 3 or Series 4, you can stream on demand from Apple Music, though older generations will see you either tethered to your phone or needing to transfer a playlist over through the Watch smartphone app.
 Find out how to play music on the Apple Watch.

 Is the Apple Watch compatible with my smartphone?

-Will the Apple Watch connect to wireless headphones?
+Can the Apple Watch connect to Bluetooth headphones?

 Yes.
-Simply head into the settings section of the Watch, before selecting Bluetooth and the device which you are looking to pair.
+Simply head into the settings section of the Watch, before selecting Bluetooth and the device that you're looking to pair.
 We've found some issues with the Watch pairing to headphones when a set is already known to our iPhone, but this has varied depending on which headphones we've been using.

 How can I add watch faces to the Apple Watch?